hauslo/devops/README.md

 A `<script>.Dockerfile` in the `.devops/dev/<service>` directory

----

-## Features (WIP)

 ### `build <service>`

 Builds the deployment-ready images of the service.
-These images are automatically tagged with `:latest`
+These images are automatically tagged with `:dev`

 #### Configuration